Happy Holidays! 🎄🎅🎁

-In addition, the WordPress dashboard is much faster and more responsive which reduces the time that I spend writing and editing posts (well worth the money).
+In addition, the Wordpress dashboard feels faster and more responsive which reduces the time that I spend writing and editing posts (well worth the money!).

 1b.
 Redirections (301 to 410)

-During 2020, I made a couple changes in content strategy.
+During 2020, I made a few changes in content strategy.

-Now, when you remove a post, it’s a good practice to leave instructions behind to tell search engines why it was deleted and if applicable, what page they should crawl instead.
-It’s like leaving your new address at your old place so you can receive any mail that you forgot to switch the address for.
+When you remove a post, it's good practice to leave behind instructions to tell search engines why it was deleted and if applicable, what page they should visit instead.
+It's like leaving your new address at your old place so you can receive any mail that you didn't change the address for.

-When I deleted my posts, I put up a 301 redirect from the deleted post to a relevant post, to preserve any traffic I might still be getting, as well as any links pointing to that post.
+When I deleted my posts, I put up a 301 redirect from the deleted post to a relevant post, to preserve any traffic that I might get and any links pointing to that post.